TTTrew21/My-learning-programs/README.md

 ## Getting Started

+type python hello.py in terminal to run the code.

 ### Prerequisites

 List any software or tools that are required to run your project (e.g., Python, a specific library).